ESG investing: everything you need to know

 - Do your research.
 IG Academy is a great place to start, with lessons on analysing stocks

-- Open an IG account to trade thousands of global shares
+- Open an IG account to trade or in invest in thousands of global shares

-- Fund your account and trade your chosen companies
+- Fund your account and buy your chosen companies

-You can use your IG account to trade on their price movements using CFDs.
-With this derivative, you can go long or short on ESG companies without taking ownership of any shares.
+You can use your IG account to invest in ESG stocks with share trading or trade on their price movements using CFDs.
+With these, you can go long or short on ESG companies without taking ownership of any shares.